 However, this does not mean that there is no desire to improve the current situation.
-On the contrary, people in the focus groups came up with lots of suggestions about what should be done to make things better.
+On the contrary, the people we talked to came up with lots of suggestions about what could and should be done to make things better.
 They were, at the same time, realistic about the changes that might be achieved in the current political and financial climate.
 It could even be said that their demands for change were quite modest, being couched in terms of 'making the best of things' and 'making better use of scarce resources'.
-This desire to obtain better value from current resources was linked to a view that both human and financial resources were being badly used at times.
+The desire to obtain better value from current resources was linked to a view that both human and financial resources were, at times, being badly used.

 Alongside these policy and resource issues, there is also evidence of an emerging consumerist culture among users and carers.
 In a decade where great stress has been placed on market values within public services, and where people have (sometimes for the first time) paid in part or full for services received, some users and carers are starting to behave like consumers rather than as passive recipients of care.
-This means that most users and carers do not feel 'grateful' when they receive help from public services, and that they expect proper standards to be maintained.
+This means that many users and carers do not feel 'grateful' when they receive help from public services, and that they expect proper standards to be maintained.
 Some mentioned methods of redress when a 'contract' is broken.
 A few go further and expect to be compensated when services are less than satisfactory.

-The proposed new Charter will need to take account of a climate of opinion that is somewhat different to that that would have been evident earlier in the 1990s.
-It will need to avoid promising what cannot be delivered, but at the same time adopting an aspirational approach that would go some way to addressing the key concerns of users, carers and staff.
-It will also need to recognise that people's experience of health, housing and social services over the last few years has left them feeling rather sceptical and sometimes cynical about charters and their capacity to change anything.
+New and existing policies will need to take account of a climate of opinion that is somewhat different to that which was evident earlier in the 1990s.
+Politicians and service providers will need to avoid promising things that cannot be delivered, but at the same time to adopt an aspirational approach that will go some way to addressing the key concerns of users, carers and staff.
+They will also need to recognise that people's experience of health, housing and social services over the last few years has left them feeling rather sceptical and sometimes cynical about promises and charters and their capacity to change anything.
 In this respect, it might help for the new Charter to spell out how and why it is different to its predecessors.

-• The social exclusion of disabled people
+The social exclusion of disabled people

-People with long term illness or disability clearly want to lead ordinary lives, where they have control and choice in their daily life and where they are able to take part in a range of activities in the community.
+People with long term illness or disability clearly want to lead ordinary lives, where they can have control and choice in their daily life and where they are able to take part in a range of activities in the community.
 Much of what we heard in the focus groups suggests that this is far from being a reality for many people, who are treated paternalistically at best and rejected and abused at worst.
-There is no point in repeating here the stories of social exclusion that arose in the course of focus group discussions but it is worth noting that it was by no means unusual for disabled people of all ages to experience poverty, segregation, and social isolation - all of which combined to set them apart from other people and to deny them the 'ordinary lives' that they so much wished to have.
-It is also worth noting that a number of users were refusing to put up with behaviour that they regarded as demeaning and discriminatory and were openly challenging services, demanding that they move from doing things to people and towards working with people.
+There is no point in repeating here the stories of social exclusion that arose in the course of these discussions but it is worth noting that it was by no means unusual for disabled people of all ages to experience poverty, segregation, and social isolation - all of which combined to set them apart from other people and to deny them the 'ordinary lives' that they so much wished to have.
+It is also worth noting that a number of users were refusing to put up with behaviour that they regarded as demeaning and discriminatory and were openly challenging services, and asking that they stop doing things to people and move towards working with people.